anandsuresh/smart-log/README.md

 ### `SyslogSink`

 The syslog sink writes JSON-serialized logs to the specified syslog server.
 Since the messages are in JSON format, the syslog server MUST use the [Common Event Expression](https://cee.mitre.org) module.

-### `PagerDuty` (future work)

-The PagerDuty sink will allow log messages to be sent to PagerDuty.
-This would be useful for messages logged at the `alert` and `emergency` levels.

-### `GitHub` (future work)

-The GitHub sink will allow logs to be written to GitHub issues, enabling crash-reporting functionality.
-Should the issue already be open, it would upvote it, making it easy for developers to identity the most critical problems.